MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/setup.md

 - **MRTK3 → MRTK Input** (Required for this setup)
 - **MRTK3 → MRTK UX Components**

 These two packages, along with their dependencies (automatically added by the Feature Tool), will enable you to explore most of our UX offerings and create projects ready to be deployed to various XR devices.
-Remember you can always come back to the Feature Tool and add more packages to your project later.
+You can always come back to the Feature Tool and add more packages to your project later.

->[!NOTE]
+> [!NOTE]
->For more information on MRTK3 packages, please refer to the [package overview page](packages/packages-overview.md).
+> For more information on MRTK3 packages, see the [package overview page](packages/packages-overview.md).

 When you're finished selecting packages, click **Get features** and then follow the instructions in the Mixed Reality Feature Tool to import the selected packages into your Unity project.

 ### 3. Open the Unity project

 Open the Unity project and wait for Unity to finish importing the newly added packages.
-There may be two pop-ups in this process:
+There may be two pop-up messages in this process:

-1. The first pop-up asks whether you want to enable the new input backend.
+1. The first message asks whether you want to enable the new input backend.
 Select **yes**.
-1. The second pop-up asks whether you want to update XR InteractionLayerMask.
+1. The second message asks whether you want to update XR InteractionLayerMask.
 Select **No Thanks**.

 Unity might restart a few times during this process--wait for it to finish before proceeding.

 ### 4. Configure MRTK profile after import

-Once imported, MRTK3 requires a profile to be set for standalone and each additional target platform.
+Once imported, MRTK3 requires a profile to be set for the standalone target platform and each additional target platform.

 1. Navigate to **Edit > Project Settings**.
-1. Under **Project Settings**, navigate to **MRTK3** and switch to the standalone tab.
+1. Under **Project Settings**, navigate to **MRTK3** and then switch to the standalone tab.
 Note that the profile is initially unspecified.
 1. Populate the field with the default MRTK profile that ships wih the core package.
 You can type in the keyword "MRTKprofile" in the search bar of the project window; make sure you search in `All`.
-Alternatively you can find the profile under `Packages/com.microsoft.mrtk.core/Configuration/Default Profiles/MRTKProfile.asset`.
+Alternatively, you can find the profile under `Packages/com.microsoft.mrtk.core/Configuration/Default Profiles/MRTKProfile.asset`.
    >[!NOTE]
    > Not all of the MRTK subsystems are shown in the screenshot below.
 The MRTK subsystems that you see may be different depending on the MRTK3 packages you've added to your project.